Alexander 23

 Alexander Glantz (born January 23, 1995), known professionally as Alexander 23, is an American singer-songwriter and record producer.
-Since releasing his first string of singles and EP in 2019, he has worked with artists such as Olivia Rodrigo, John Mayer, Noah Kahan, Tate McRae, Charlie Puth, Laufey, Role Model, Reneé Rapp, Omar Apollo, Selena Gomez, Jeremy Zucker, Blu DeTiger, Kenny Beats, David Kushner, Addison Rae, Glaive and Megan Thee Stallion, and has accumulated over a billion streams on his own music.
+Since releasing his first string of singles and EP in 2019, he has worked with artists such as Olivia Rodrigo, John Mayer, Noah Kahan, Tate McRae, Charlie Puth, Laufey, Role Model, Reneé Rapp, Omar Apollo, Selena Gomez, Jeremy Zucker, Joji, Bella Kay, Kenny Beats, David Kushner, Addison Rae, Teezo Touchdown, Glaive and Megan Thee Stallion, and has accumulated over a billion streams on his own music.

 Early life

 Glantz was raised in Deerfield, Illinois, a suburb of Chicago, Illinois.
 At the age of 8, Glantz saw his father playing guitar which inspired him to learn as well.
 As a teenager, he joined a band where he also learned how to play bass, piano, and drums.
 He has two siblings: a younger brother, Brady, and a younger sister, Olivia.
 He is Jewish.

 After high school, Glantz went to the University of Pennsylvania for engineering, but dropped out a year later to pursue music more seriously.
 Glantz then moved to Los Angeles to begin songwriting and producing for others and soon after he decided to write songs for himself and to pursue a career as an artist.